 Fixing Back Pain Permanently

 Chronic back pain is incredibly limiting, and is more and more common—even with younger people.
 I've kept a short guide to solving back pain issues for a couple years, and a friend requested that I publish this publicly.
 Around 80% of people who have used this guide have told me that it fixed their issues permanently.
+Since publishing this here, several dozen people have emailed me saying this was the thing that helped them find a back pain solution.
+In February 2024, I slightly revised this to be more clear and add one more recommendation.

-First, a pitch: if you have chronic back pain (not from a known injury), you absolutely should try to fix it.
-It will massively improve your quality of life, taking a huge weight off your mobility.
 If you look around online, you'll find many very different methods that people claim work.
 The secret seems to me that different methods work for different people, and you should try several before giving up.
 These method are all low-risk and safe, assuming you're otherwise healthy.
-However, if any are not comfortable with any, listen to yourself and talk to someone more qualified then me.
+If you have pain caused by—oh, I don't know—an acute injury, don't rely on guides on the internet.
+Listen to yourself and talk to someone more qualified then me.
 That said, most back pain can be fixed with the approaches I list here without surgery or intense physical therapy.
+Use your best judgment.

 Read the book, pain goes away